See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

-(i) StaR consistently improves task success rates on the dynamic evaluation benchmark.
-Across all three multimodal agents, incorporating StaR leads to substantial increases in task success rate on the dynamic evaluation benchmark.
-This demonstrates that StaR can effectively enhance the reasoning and task execution accuracy of real-world toggle control instructions in dynamic environments.
+(\romannumeral 1) StaR consistently improves task success rates on the dynamic evaluation benchmark.
+Across all three multimodal agents, incorporating StaR training leads to substantial increases in task success rate, demonstrating the effectiveness of StaR in enhancing reasoning and execution accuracy for real-world toggle control instructions.

-(ii) StaR yields the most pronounced gains for the weaker OS-Atlas-7B, whose task success rate rises dramatically from 10\% to 55\%.
-This aligns with the findings in Section~\ref{subsec:improvementsOnStateControlBenchmark}, where OS-Atlas-7B exhibit the most pronounced improvements in O-AMR.
-This improvement is likely due to the initially limited reasoning capabilities of OS-Atlas-7B that can be effectively reshaped and enhanced through StaR.
-In contrast, other agents already possess a certain level of reasoning ability even without StaR training, making it relatively difficult to further refine their reasoning chains.
+(\romannumeral 2) StaR yields the most significant improvement on weak-reasoning OS-Atlas-7B.
+Its task succeed rate rises dramatically from 10\% to 55\%, aligning with Section~\ref{subsec:improvementsOnStateControlBenchmark} where it exhibits the most pronounced O-AMR improvements.
+This likely stems from the initially limited reasoning ability of OS-Atlas-7B, which StaR effectively reshapes and enhances.
+In contrast, other agents already possess a certain level of reasoning ability, making it relatively difficult to further refine their reasoning chains.
 These results highlight the potential of StaR as a reasoning-enhancement method, particularly for lower-performing agents.

-(iii) StaR generalizes across diverse multimodal agents in real-world toggle control tasks.
-Despite architectural (Qwen-2-VL vs. MiniCPM-V) and historical modeling strategies among the three agents, all consistently benefit from the integration of StaR.
-These model-agnostic performance improvements highlight that StaR can be broadly applied to enhance the reasoning of various multimodal agents.
+(\romannumeral 3) StaR generalizes across diverse multimodal agents in real-world toggle control tasks.
+Despite architectural differences (Qwen-2-VL vs. MiniCPM-V) and historical modeling strategies, all agents consistently benefit from StaR training.
+These model-agnostic performance improvements highlight that StaR can be broadly applied to enhance the reasoning on GUI toggling of various multimodal agents.

 In conclusion, these findings provide strong evidence that StaR significantly improves the execution accuracy of real-world toggle control tasks, demonstrating its applicability in dynamic environments.